 I will fight.
 I am a warrior.
 Again, I do not regret this surgery.
 The problem is most likely easily fixable.
 I don’t want you to fear putting your needs first.
 I don’t want you to fear a health crisis.
 No matter what it is, you can cope with it.
 The not knowing is hard.
 I’m lucky to have great professionals like a life coach and a therapist and a psychiatrist.
 I’m lucky to have great friends.
 I love them so much.
 I have a fantastic family.

 This only makes me stronger.
-It makes me more conscious that my passion is to help people like me overcome my challenging time.
+It makes me more conscious that my passion is to help people like me overcome challenges.
 If I can do it, I know you can too.

 Thank you for reading this post.